eric-fredericks/floppy-demo/floppy-ears/README.md

-# Floppy Ears - Endpoint Instrumentation Automation
+# Floppy Ears - Endpoint Instrumentation Automation for Data Reporting

 A library and tooling for automatic instrumentation of the endpoints of a Play app (microservice) for data reporting.